Tag Archives: how to know if someone is a sociopath

 Amazing Facts About Homeopathy

-• Queen Elizabeth has a Royal Homeopathic Doctor
+• Queen Elizabeth had a Royal Homeopathic Doctor, I suspect King Charles kept them on

-• Prince Philip supports homeopathy as preventative and curative health care
+• Prince Philip of England supports homeopathy as preventative and curative health care

 • Homeopathy is outrageously inexpensive.
 As in very low-cost medical care